Suprapubic catheter careSPT

 - Check the catheter site a few times a day.
 Check for redness, pain, swelling, or pus.

 - Wash the area around your catheter every day with mild soap and water.
 Gently pat it dry.
 Showers are fine.
-Ask your doctor or nurse about bathtubs, swimming pools, and hot tubs.
+Ask your providers about bathtubs, swimming pools, and hot tubs.

-- Apply bandages around the site the way your doctor or nurse showed you.
+- Apply bandages around the site the way your provider showed you.

 Make Sure Your Catheter Is Working